lukebemishprojects/ExcavatedVariants/README.md

 # Excavated Variants

-Do you want to contribute to the default configs?
+Do you want to contribute to the default variant configs?
 Feel free to open a pull request.
-Default config files can be placed under `common/src/main/resources/default_configs`.
+Default variant config files can be placed under `common/src/main/resources/defaultresources/excavated_variants/excavated_variants/variants/`.

 ## Config Format

-_Note: the config version may occasionally change between versions.
-If the config is outdated, the game will log an error and instead load the default config._

-The main config file, "excavated_variants.json", contains several options:
+The main config file, `config/excavated_variants.json`, contains several options:

+* **attempt\_ore\_gen_insertion**: Allows the world-generation changes to be toggled.
+Useful if another tool, such as KubeJS, is being used for ore gen.
+* **attempt\_worldgen\_replacement**: Toggles the much slower, but more reliable, ore-gen changes.
+Disable to speed up world generation substantially at the cost of less-reliable replacement of the original ore with its variants.
+If this is disabled, some ores will not be replaced correctly.
+* **add\_conversion\_recipes**: Toggles whether to add recipes to convert variants back to the base ore.
+* **jei\_rei\_compat**: Toggles compatibility with JEI and REI for added conversion recipes.
+* **unobtainable\_variants**: If this is set to true, variants will drop the base ore, even with silk touch.

+Configs relating to how ores are registered are added in `defaultresources/[folder]/excavated_variants/[namespace]/configs`.
+They can contain the following options:

 * **blacklist\_ores** and **blacklist\_stones**: A way of disabling specific ores/stones by name.
 * **blacklist\_ids**: A way of disabling specific stone/ore combinations.
 The value entered here should be the path of the block ID.
-For instance, for Andesite Redstone Ore this would be "andesite\_redstone\_ore".
+For instance, for Andesite Redstone Ore this would be `andesite_redstone_ore`.
-* **attempt\_ore\_generation_insertion**: Allows the world-generation changes to be toggled.
-Useful if another tool, such as KubeJS, is being used for ore gen.
-* **attempt\_ore\_replacement**: Toggles the much slower, but more reliable, ore-gen changes.
-Disable to speed up world generation substantially at the cost of less-reliable replacement of the original ore with its variants.
 * **priority**: Allows certain config files to be loaded before others, in the order specified within.
+These should be a namespaced location of the variant config file.

-Configs for adding stones or ores are placed in the "excavated_variants" directory.
+Configs for adding stones or ores are placed in `defaultresources/[folder]/excavated_variants/[namespace]/variants`.
 These take the following format:

 * **mod\_id**: The ID of the mod necessary for this config to load, or a list of IDs for the required mods.
 * **provided_stones**: A list of stones provided by the config.